SaraEye/SaraKIT/Alexa/README.md

 ### Alexa in SaraKIT
-this is modified repo of AVS with embedded Porcupine keyword detector with prebuilt portaudio.
+this is modified repo of avs-device-sdk with embedded Porcupine keyword detector and prebuilt portaudio.

 ### Register an AVS device:
 Before you can use the SDK, you must register an AVS device on the Amazon developer portal by following the instructions on [Register an AVS Product and Create a Security Profile](https://developer.amazon.com/en-US/docs/alexa/alexa-voice-service/register-a-product-with-avs.html).